<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=959086704153666&amp;ev=PageView&amp;noscript=1">

 Contact us

-Anders Forslund and Elias Lindvall work at PwC’s offices in Stockholm and Malmö, respectively.
-Anders and Elias are tax advisors and work with transfer pricing.
+Anders Forslund work at PwC’s offices in Stockholm.
+Anders is a tax advisor and work with transfer pricing.

 Leave a comment